CloudBedrock/cribops-docs/README.md

 # Crib Ops CLI Tool Documentation

 Welcome to the Crib Ops CLI tool!
 This guide will help you get started quickly with your new CLI.
+The CLI tool now supports N8N docker compose file generation for quick local install of N8N.
+The CLI is free to download from this repository in the downloads folder.
+Installer for Windows and Mac.

+It's also the tool to manage activating a Crib Ops License.
+Crib Ops provides a hosted SaaS offering that provides an easy to use front door to your webhooks for N8N or other webhook endpoints for automation.
+It provides durable queues for enhancing availability and scalability of your automation services.

 Once you subscribe to [cribops.com](https://cribops.com), you’ll receive an email with your **license.txt** file.
 With our macOS and Windows installers, the CLI is automatically added to your PATH.
 All you need to do is save your license file to a directory of your choosing and run the setup.

 ---